Catalog Update Document

 Specific programs may have additional stipulations regarding the Incomplete designation described in their program handbook.

-member assigns an I instead of the grade for the student needing an Incomplete when grades are submitted.
+If granted, the faculty member assigns an I instead of the grade for the student needing an Incomplete when grades are submitted.
 Within 24 hours of submission, Registrar Services will send the faculty member an e-mail notification that the Incomplete Contract is available through WebbConnect under the Manage Classes folder.
 The faculty member completes the online contract and submits it electronically through WebbConnect.
 WebbConnect automatically sends the contract to the student via the student’s Gardner-Webb email address.
 The student must accept the contract within seven business days to confirm the Incomplete.
-Otherwise, the contract is
+Otherwise, the contract is nullified.
+If the contract is nullified or the student denies the contract, the faculty member will be notified, and either a revised contract will need to be submitted or a final grade assigned for the course.

 The final date for completion of the coursework and conversion of the Incomplete designation to a grade can be no more than 90 days (or 28 days for eight-week courses) after the last day of the term in which the I was submitted.
 If this period expires without conversion of the Incomplete, notification is sent to the faculty member by email requesting the final grade.
 If no grade is submitted then, the Incomplete is converted to a final grade of F. Once the F is recorded, the student, the advisor, and the faculty member are notified by email.
 The provost or their designee approves final grades resulting from conversion of the Incomplete designation.